All Episodes

 We're going to legalize stealing yours.

-We're just going to take it.
+We're just going to take it because you don't need it.

 So you paid in your whole life.